magulaiz/Drupal/composer/Template/RecommendedProject/README.md

 ## Change log

 Drupal keeps detailed [change records][changelog].
-You can search Drupal's changes for a record of every notable breaking change and new feature since 2011.
+You can search Drupal's records of every notable breaking change and new feature since 2011.

 ## Security